 Warmth and redness in the joint area

-Limited movement in the affected joint or joints
+Limited movement in the affected joint

 The symptoms of arthritis and other rheumatic diseases may look like other health